 With that said, both microphones are beginner friendly.

-Both microphones are capable of creating excellent audio, but they sound pretty different.
+Both microphones can create excellent audio, but they sound pretty different.

 The Shure SM58 has been a staple in the industry and is loved by many musicians for its warm, smooth sound.
 It is known to emphasize midrange frequencies, creating clear and articulate audio.